ldelafue/regionalHydroLSTM/README.md

 # Regional HydroLSTM

-By using the Code or the HydroLSTM representation in your publication(s), you agree to cite:
+By using the HydroLSTM and/or the regional HydroLSTM representation in your publication(s), you agree to cite:

 > *De la Fuente, L. A., Ehsani, M. R., Gupta, H. V., and Condon, L. E.: Toward interpretable LSTM-based modeling of hydrological systems, Hydrology and Earth System Sciences, 28(4), 945-971, https://doi.org/10.5194/hess-28-945-2024, 2024.*
+>
+> *De la Fuente, L., Bennett, A,, Gupta, H, Condon, L.: A HydroLSTM-based Machine-Learning Approach to Discovering Regionalized Representations of Catchment Dynamics.
+ESS Open Archive .
+October 04, 2024. https://doi.org/10.22541/essoar.172801404.45473140/v1*

 This repository is splited in 7 different sections.
   - Getting started